Azure/iotedge/doc/NotaryContentTrust.md

 TUF Snapshot key must be rotated to the Notary server.
 With this command, there is no need to maintain the private key of the Snapshot key locally at Publisher instead it will be maintained by the Notary Server.

-`notary key rotate exampleregistry.azurecr.io/image snapshot -r`
+`notary key rotate exampleregistry.azurecr.io/image snapshot -r -c ~/.notary/config.json`

 ### 3. Sign and publish images using Docker Client